Garreth Carvell: Club career

 Carvell played in the 2012 Challenge Cup Final victory over Leeds at Wembley Stadium.

 Carvell played in the 2013 Super League Grand Final defeat by Wigan at Old Trafford.

-In September 2014, Carvell was again called up to play for Wales in the 2014 European Cup.
-This was the first time that Carvell played for Wales in 14 years.
-But, unfortunately, he had to withdraw before the tournament due to an injury but he didn't completely leave the side as he took up an assistant coaching role.

 Midway through the 2013 season Bradford announced that they had signed Carvell for the 2014 and 2015 seasons by signing him on a two-year deal.
 Carvell featured in the pre-season game against Hull FC.
 However, in the week leading up to the first Super League game the Bradford club went into administration and Carvell made the switch to former club Hull F.C. on a one-year deal.

 He then moved to the Castleford Tigers before finishing his career with a brief spell at Featherstone Rovers in the Championship making his début for Featherstone Rovers on Sunday 26 April 2015.

+International honours

+In 2000, Carvell made his international début when he represented Wales in the 2000 Rugby League World Cup.
+Garreth represented Great Britain in 2006 in the 2006 Tri-Nations competition held in Australia.